How much of a problem is meth contamination?

 What should I do if I think a property has been contaminated?

-If you suspect that a property has been contaminated by methamphetamine use or manufacture, you should contact the Police and your local council.
+If a property appears to have been contaminated by the manufacture of methamphetamine, you should contact the Police and your local council.
 If you are a tenant of the property you should also notify your landlord.